Skip to main content

 Hear, Here is based on the concept that everyday people can share their location-based stories, providing a unique way to communicate history through multiple narratives, including voices that are normally overlooked.

-The basis of the original Hear, Here project was developed by UWL History Professor Ariel Beaujot and her students in 2015.
-The project provides audio recordings of stories from people of all backgrounds at specific downtown La Crosse locations.
-The project is now expanding to the North Side of La Crosse.
-They are accessed by dialing a toll-free number at orange street signs.
+The original Hear, Here project was developed by UWL History Professor Ariel Beaujot and her students in 2015.
+The project provides audio recordings of stories from people of all backgrounds at specific downtown and Northside La Crosse locations.
+Stories are accessed by dialing a toll-free number at orange street signs.

 Since 2015, the Hear, Here project has become international, being replicated in London, Canada (2018); Luxemburg Europe (2022); and Guelph Canada (2023).
 It includes not only stories from the past but poetry and partnerships with other UWL departments, K-12 education and community organizations.
 Hear, Here has won four major awards in the U.S. and Canada, as well as a provincial award in Ontario.